 Introduction

 Listening represents “a kind of human behavior that almost everyone thinks important” (106Weaver, 1972, p.
 24).
 Abilities to comprehend, understand, and reflect spoken language are universally recognised to help foster professional success and personal happiness alike.
 Listening is important to parenting (44Duncan , Coatsworth, & Greenberg, 2009), marriage (84Pasupathi, Carstensen, Levenson, & Gottman, 1999), salesperson performance (35Castleberry & Shepherd, 1993), customer satisfaction (40de Ruyter & Wetzels, 2000), and healthcare provision (101Watanuki, Tracy, & Lindquist, 2006); and the list could go on.
-Quality listening can enhance others’ ability to cope with (16Bodie, Vickery, Cannava, & Jones, 2015) and remember events (85Pasupathi, Stallworth, & Murdoch, 1998); and those who are able to display quality listening on a consistent basis (i.e., competent listeners) are more liked, rated as more attractive (3Argyle & Cook, 1976), and garner more trust (79Mechanic & Meyer, 2000) than those less proficient.
+Quality listening can enhance others’ ability to cope with (16Bodie, Vickery, Cannava, & Jones, 2015) and remember events (85Pasupathi, Stallworth, & Murdoch, 1998); and those who are able to display quality listening on a consistent basis (i.e. competent listeners) are more liked, rated as more attractive (3Argyle & Cook, 1976), and garner more trust (79Mechanic & Meyer, 2000) than those less proficient.
 Good listening has additionally been linked to academic motivation and achievement (91Schrodt , Wheeless, & Ptacek, 2000) and a higher likelihood of upward mobility in the workplace (94Sypher, Bostrom, & Seibert, 1989).
 Adding to the importance of listening, research finds that natural decrements in the ability to process speech can negatively impact individual and relational health and well-being (99Villaume, Brown, & Darling, 1994).

 Despite these recognitions, efforts to teach (66Janusik, 2010) and research (12Bodie, 2011b) listening have paled in comparison to the teaching and researching of speech.
 These imbalances were acknowledged by Bostrom (242006) who wrote the prior version of this chapter for this book’s third edition.
 The situation seems to have changed very little in the intervening decade.
 One potential reason for this inconsistency is found in that selfsame chapter: The focus of past research efforts has been on a narrow slice of contexts relevant for understanding listening competency.
 Any history of the study of listening will show a primary focus on studying how people, usually students in a classroom or second-language setting, process aural information (9Beard & Bodie, 2014; 25Bostrom, 2011; 116Wolvin, Halone, & Coakley, 1999).
 As I will show in a subsequent section, comprehension is but one goal of listeners who also aim to learn, connect, relate, support others, find enjoyment, release tension, critically evaluate evidence, and achieve numerous practical aims.
 On a more fundamental level, several scholars have documented the tendency, at least in Western cultures, to laud speaking and treat listening as an afterthought (C. 54Glenn & Ratcliffe, 2011; 74Lipari, 2012).
 I hope this chapter adds to existing evidence that skilled listening is something worth fostering.